12 product prioritization frameworks

 Cost of delay

-The cost of delay (CoD) framework combines urgency and value — to make decisions on what will deliver the most value right now.
+The cost of delay (CoD) framework combines urgency and value — so you can make decisions on what will deliver the most value right now.

 CoD is often used by teams following the Scaled Agile Framework (SAFe).
 CoD is a component of the weighted shortest job first (WSJF) prioritization framework.
 (See below.)